PRINT MONTH 2025

 Witnessing Humanity: The Drawings and Prints of John Wilson

-Presented by The Metropolitan Museum of Art.
+Presented by the Department of Drawings & Prints at The Metropolitan Museum of Art.

 Held in conjunction with the concurrent landmark exhibition at The Met, “Witnessing Humanity: The Art of John Wilson”, this panel explores the working process of the American artist John Wilson (1922-2015), with a focus on his iconic portraits of Martin Luther King Jr., in etchings, drawings, and his 1986 memorial statue of the civil rights...